 - other companies within the Paragon group.

-Personal information of suppliers and professional advisors
+Personal data of suppliers and professional advisors

 - professional advisors, such as accountants, lawyers or other consultants; and